zgpky/czml3/README.md

 czml3 aims to make the process of writing CZML files in Python easy by:
 - Type checking properties
 - Cooercion of data to their required format
-- Creating minimal CZML files that only contains fields with information
+- Creating minimal CZML files

 ## Insallation
 You can install czml3 using pip: